Perekebina/DevOps_Projects/09.Implementing Wordpress Website with LVM Storage Management/README.md

 12. This command uses `rsync` to synchronize the contents of the `/home/recovery/logs` directory with the `sudo mkdir -p /var/log/html` directory, ensuring that the logs from the recovery location are copied to the system's main log directory.

 13. The entries in the /etc/fstab file are used to define how disk partitions, filesystems, or remote filesystems should be mounted into the file system hierarchy.
-The `sudo blkid` command is used to display information about block devices, including UUIDs (Universally Unique Identifiers) and other attributes, helping to identify and manage storage devices on a Linux system.
-The app and log UUID is extracted.
+The `sudo blkid` command is used to display information about block devices, including UUIDs (Universally Unique Identifiers)
 ![](./img/UUID.png)
 The extracted UUID is added to the `sudo vi /etc/fstab`
 ![](./img/update%20UUID.png)